 PAPI (and VASI), which stand for Precision Approach Path Indicator and Visual Approach Slope Indicator, respectively, are a set of lights that assist the pilot when landing visually.
 A runway either has PAPI or VASI lights, not both.
 The lights change color depending on your angle relative to a specific point on the runway.

 I don’t know – everyone is just speculating at the moment.
 At the time of this writing, the NTSB is in possession of the flight data recorder and cockpit voice recorder – once those are analysed we will have a much better understanding into the final moments of the flight.

-Nevertheless, I am an armchair air crash investigator so I will offer up some theories based on everything I have written:
+Nevertheless, I am an armchair air crash investigator so I will offer up some theories starting from most unlikely to most likely:

 makes a near 180 degree turnswerves about 40 degrees to the left on the grass and comes to rest.